jcbarrerave/Flooding/readme.md

+# Flood Mapping and Impact Assessment

+This project performs raster-based flood mapping using Sentinel-2 NDWI and assesses flood impacts on buildings through vector–raster integration and visualization.
+The workflow is fully reproducible and designed to run directly from a ZIP file using Conda.

+## How to Run

+1. Download the project as a ZIP file and unzip it.
+2. Open a terminal (or VS Code) in the project root directory.

+bash
+conda env create -f environment.yml conda activate flood pip install -r requirements-pip.txt python run_raster_pipeline.py python src/flood_project/vector/run_c.py python src/flood_project/vector/run_d.py python src/flood_project/viz/run_e.py

 # Flood Mapping with Sentinel-2 NDWI Datacube

 Raster-based flood mapping using Sentinel-2 L2A imagery.
 Flooded areas are derived from NDWI thresholding and analyzed over time with a simple raster datacube.